maplibre/maplibre/CHARTER.md

 The Technical Steering Committee is open to everyone and there are no special requirements if someone wants to join it.

-Some projects may have their own steering committees to discuss issues relevant to just that project (e.g., native, gl-js, …).
+Some Projects may have their own steering committees to discuss issues relevant to just that Project (e.g., native, gl-js, …).

 ### Governing Board